SimpliMinimalist/project/blueprint.md

   - Building a bottom sheet to add new categories.
   - Integrating the category filter on the home screen.
   - Allowing users to assign categories to products when adding or editing them.

+## Recent Changes

+- **Update Add Variants Screen:**
+    - Changed the label "Variant Name" to "Option name".
+    - Changed the validator for the option name to reflect the label change.
+    - Reverted the "Save" button to the default Flutter style by removing custom height and shape.